ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 It is recommended to keep root access enabled on ESXi servers, otherwise failure in the {{site.data.keyword.vmwaresolutions_short}} functions might occur.

-If necessary, you can disable root access after the ESXi servers have a status of **Ready to use** on the {{site.data.keyword.vmwaresolutions_short}} console.
+If necessary, you can disable root access when the ESXi servers have a status of **Available** on the VMware Solutions console.

-You must re-enable root access for subsequent automation operations, for example, when you add or remove file shares or when you install add-on services, such as Zerto.
+You must re-enable root access for subsequent automation operations.
+For example, when you add or remove file shares, or when you install add-on services such as Zerto.

 ## How do I place a host in maintenance mode?
 {: #faq_esxi-maint-mode}